Q: How do I get started with the TomTom Developer Portal?

 Q: Can I deploy TomTom functionality to my own servers?

 A: No, you cannot at this time deploy TomTom functionality to your own servers.
-However, your application can use TomTom's functionality through the Map Toolkit API.
+However, your application can use TomTom's functionality through our APIs.

 Q: How frequently are map tiles updated?

 A: Tiles are constantly being updated with minor corrections submitted by TomTom users via the MapShare system.
 The map data used by the APIs is entirely updated approximately once per quarter.

 Q: How do I ask a question, report a bug, or request a change to an API?